 1. God’s Image Bearers: A Glorious Reflection

 Genesis 1:26-27 tells us that all people are made in the image of God, as the pinnacle act of creation and are designed for intimate relationship with God and others.
 We each bear God’s image individually as integrated persons of body and soul/spirit not limited by our capacities.
 We also, however, image God collectively.
-As image bearers, our glorious task is to reflect God’s character into the world—in whatever we do—as individuals, as families, and as communities.
+As image bearers, our glorious task is to reflect God’s character into the world—through all our words and deeds—individually, as families, and as communities.

 2. God’s Image Bearers: A Distorted Reflection